oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/0-introduction.md

 Estimated Workshop Duration: 1 hour, 20 minutes

-If you would like to watch us do the workshop, click [here](add link).

 ### Who should use this Workshop?

 This workshop is useful for anyone who needs to load data into the Autonomous Data Warehouse.